Self-Predictive Representations for Combinatorial Generalization in Behavioral Cloning: Discussion

 \section{Discussion}

 \textbf{Limitations.} While we demonstrate that \method and other representation learning objectives offer a promising recipe for obtaining combinatorial generalization, we find that there still exists a generalization gap, especially on challenging navigation environments e.g. \texttt{giant}.
-We find a less significant improvement over BC on visual environments, which may motivate additional investigation.
+We also find a less significant improvement over BC on visual environments, which may motivate additional investigation.
 Additionally, we may anticipate more benefit from representation learning when applied to larger visual datasets, which has been fruitful in other domains.

-\textbf{Conclusion.} In this work, we provide a stronger understanding of the relationship between quantities related to successor representations and the generalization of policies trained with behavioral cloning.
+\textbf{Conclusion.} In this work, we provide a stronger understanding of the relationship between quantities related to successor representations and the generalization of policies trained with behavioral cloning through a unified understanding of objectives.
 We propose a new self-predictive representation learning objective, $\text{BYOL-}\gamma$, and show that it captures information related to the successor measure, resulting in a competitive choice of an auxiliary loss for better generalization.
 We demonstrate that augmenting behavior cloning with meaningful representations results in new capabilities such as improved combinatorial generalization, especially in larger and more complex environments.